18 December, 2004 – Cold & Sunny -12º

 I was fully equipped wearing 3 layers of clothes, 2 layers of socks, a big parka, mitts, a hat and a life jacket.

-In my pockets were a chisel and a very sharp crochet hook (because I couldn't find the screwdrivers).
-I case I feel through, I could use these to punch into the ice and pull myself out of the water.
+In my pockets were a chisel and a very sharp crochet hook (because I couldn’t find the screwdrivers).
+I case I fell through, I could use these to punch into the ice and pull myself out of the water.

 I carried an axe – for testing the ice thickness, a 10′ pole, and was harnessed to a canoe which I dragged a foot behind me – just in case the ice broke and I had to jump into it.

 I called the Calvins, who own and rent these cottages in Moss Glen, and they offered to watch me with binoculars as I attempted to cross to make sure I was safe.

 These were all precautions.
 I wasn’t really worried about the ice since I’d been testing it for almost a week.
 If I were even the littlest worried, I wouldn’t be attempting to cross.
 I’d just wait another day or two until I was confident.
 But confident or not, it’s foolish not to be prepared when you are doing something like this.
 Especially when you are alone, and the closest help is a mile and a half away onshore.
 911 is not really an option.

 Heading out onto the Moss Glen side was pretty safe at this point.
 The ice has been in on this side of the island for well over a week now.
 I’ve tested this ice daily for 5 days, walking out on it further and further to see how it’s forming and how thick it is.

 I headed out onto the river at 9:40 am.
 The sun shining, the ice glistening, me very happy I have 3 layers on because it is cold!